-Fencing can meet multiple needs

-When you're deciding where and how to fence off your bush remnant, there may be opportunities to achieve several goals at once.
-Before you decide where to put your fence, think about whether you could also:

-- use your fence to improve subdivision of neighbouring paddocks and enhance your farm business - maximise the potential of the fenced bush to provide shelter and shade to stock in neighbouring paddocks - include nearby areas of native forest and scrub or exotic trees into the fenced area, with the aim of planting in between to link the areas - include areas of low productivity and difficult for stock management, such as steep eroding gullies, awkward corners or wet spots - include streams or wetlands in your fenced area to protect them from stock and reduce stock losses in dangerous areas - fence off a buffer area on the windward side of the bush to plant it up in forestry or tree crop species that will also provide shelter (make sure you use non-invasive species check with Greater Wellington Pest Plant or Department of Conservation officers) - link the fenced area to shelter and other plantings to create corridors for native plants and animals to move between.

-The right fence for the job

-A sturdy well-maintained fence designed to suit your stock types is essential.
+Fencing can meet multiple needs When you're deciding where and how to fence off your bush remnant, there may be opportunities to achieve several goals at once.
+Before you decide where to put your fence, think about whether you could also: - Use your fence to improve subdivision of neighbouring paddocks and enhance your farm business - Maximise the potential of the fenced bush to provide shelter and shade to stock in neighbouring paddocks - Include nearby areas of native forest and scrub or exotic trees into the fenced area, with the aim of planting in between to link the areas - Include areas of low productivity that are difficult for stock management, such as steep eroding gullies, awkward corners or wet spots - Include streams or wetlands in your fenced area to protect them from stock and reduce stock losses in dangerous areas - Fence off a buffer area on the windward side of the bush to plant it up in forestry or tree crop species that will also provide shelter (make sure you use non-invasive species - check with Greater Wellington Regional Council Pest Plant Officers) - Link the fenced area to shelter and other plantings to create corridors for native plants and animals to move between The right fence for the job A sturdy well-maintained fence designed to suit your stock types is essential.
 One sheep or cattle beast getting through your fence can undo years of regeneration in your bush block!
 If you're running sheep or goats or if feral goats are a problem, you'll need a conventional 7-8 wire post and batten fence.
 Ideally, it's best to run goats in paddocks away from bush, as they are notoriously difficult to contain, or to add a mainspowered electrified outrigger to prevent jumping.
 A conventional post and batten fence is also the safest option for cattle.
 A well-maintained three-wire electric fence can be a cheaper option for dairy cattle, providing your power source is consistent and you check the fence regularly.
 Some farmers recommend avoiding battens around bush blocks to reduce maintenance associated with fallen trees and branches.
+A sturdy 7 wire post and batten fence will keep most stock out of your bush block.